zachfedor/zachfedor.github.io/_posts/2016-02-07-setting-up-git-server.md

 ---
-layout: post
 title: "Setting Up a Personal Git Server on a VPS"
-date:   2016-02-07 08:47:00 -0500
+date: 2016-02-07
-categories: general
+category: dev
 ---

 I've been sitting on an under-used VPS for too long.
 Time to backup all my git repos that I don't feel like hosting on GitHub!